 Escapement goals, as well as other metrics such as passage at dams, have not been developed.
-The Columbia River Basin Lamprey Technical Workgroup is currently working on these important metrics for Pacific Lamprey; however, the lack of a long-term monitoring program precludes the robust estimate of these metrics for Pacific Lamprey
+The CRBLTW is currently working on these important metrics for Pacific lamprey; however, the lack of a long-term monitoring program precludes the robust estimate of these metrics.